mollieh/mollieh.github.io/mollieaholmberg/publications.md

 * **M. Holmberg** (in press) "Beyond Anthropomorphism: Thinking with and Attending to Other Species in Multispecies Research."
 *ACME: An International Journal for Critical Geographies*.

+   *Part of forthcoming special issue on ethics in multispecies research*

-* **M. Holmberg** (in press) "Constructing captive ecology at the Aquarium: Hierarchy, care, violence and the limits of control." *Environment and Planning E: Nature and Space*.
+* **M. Holmberg** (2021) "Constructing captive ecology at the Aquarium: Hierarchy, care, violence and the limits of control." *Environment and Planning E: Nature and Space*. doi: [https://doi.org/10.1177/25148486211014508](https://doi.org/10.1177/25148486211014508)

 * R.C.
 Collard, J. Dempsey, and **M. Holmberg** (2020) "Extirpation despite regulation?
 Environmental assessment and caribou" *Conservation Science & Practice* doi: [https://doi.org/10.1111/csp2.166](https://doi.org/10.1111/csp2.166)